DeathStroke19891/CP_Notes/Algorithms_Notes.md

 2. Breadth First Search (BFS)
 3. Dijkstra's Algorithm
 4. Prim's Algorithm
-5. Kruskal's Algorithm
-6. Topological Sort
+5. Topological Sort
-7. Lowest Common Ancestor (LCA)
+6. Lowest Common Ancestor (LCA)
-8. Floyd-Warshall Algorithm
+7. Floyd-Warshall Algorithm
-9. Bellman-Ford Algorithm
+8. Bellman-Ford Algorithm
-10. Floyd-Fulkerson Algorithm
+9. Floyd-Fulkerson Algorithm
-11. Construction of a tree from Inorder and Preorder/Postorder Traversal
+10. Construction of a tree from Inorder and Preorder/Postorder Traversal

 We will assume that the following is the strcuture of the tree: